 Migration Stories

-A film depicting 6 people's oral history of migration to San Francisco, produced by The Society and Citizen Film for Black History Month 2019: Migration Stories of San Francisco African Americans
+A film depicting 6 people's oral history of migration to San Francisco, produced by The Society and Citizen Film for Black History Month 2019.
+To see a preview of the film go to: Migration Stories of San Francisco African Americans

 Read Black Migrations film discussion points